GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 - [SWI-Prolog](https://github.com/SWI-Prolog/swipl-devel), the Prolog interpreter;
 - Aleph, the ILP engine.
 The [port of Aleph for SWI-Prolog by Fabrizio Riguzzi](https://github.com/friguzzi/aleph) is recomended.

-Optionally, for Ubuntu, it is recommended to install ``rlwrap'', so that the user can go back to older commands/queries within SWI-Prolog's console.
+Optionally, for Ubuntu, it is recommended to install [rlwrap](https://github.com/hanslub42/rlwrap), so that the user can go back to older commands/queries within SWI-Prolog's console.

 All these software elements are free.